These copywriting techniques will add a spark to your sales copy.

 Repetition often changes the rhythm of sales copy:

 Our 100% pure fruit smoothies.
 No added sugar.
 No concentrates.
 No funny business.
 (Innocent)

 Interrupt long sentences with super-short sentences.
-Use repetition to stress important points in your copy.
+Use word repetition to stress important points in your copy.

 3. Entice your readers with vivid imagery

 Creating an image with words is one of the most powerful tools of a copywriter.

 Vivid language is easier to remember because it takes up more brain processing power.
 That’s why Drew Eric Whitman suggests copywriters need to direct a mental movie.